serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

 We want to make it easier for you, our developer community, to assemble cloud applications.
 Plain and simple.

-Composing a modern application means you’re plucking bits of SaaS and managed services from all over and stringing them together.
+Composing a modern application means you’re plucking bits of SaaS and managed services from all over, and stringing them together.
 You can create anything this way: a REST API, a static website, an SMS app, an IoT app.
 But with all this choice comes added complexity.

 There’s a lot of wiring you have to do to assemble these pieces together, and not a lot of tooling.

 ## Enter: Serverless Components